 - Aubépine (France)

-- Biancospino (Italian)
+- Biancospino (Italy)

 Hawthorn is a member of the Rosaceae family of plants, which comprises some 91 genera and 4828 different species.
 The Crataegus genus contains 260 different species, several of which are used medicinally.

 Clinical Applications Of Hawthorn:

 The coronary artery dilating activity of hawthorn makes it useful for treating coronary artery disease and angina.
 The high level of safety with this herb, and broad range of other cardiovascular effects has made this a staple in those at risk for cardiovascular disease or those who have suffered a myocardial infarct in the past.
 Hawthorn is also useful for lowering high cholesterol levels, high triglyceride levels, treating atherosclerosis, heart palpitations, arrhythmias, and congestive heart failure.